Cyphrme/CozeJS/README.md

-# ⚠️ COZE IS IN PRE-ALPHA AND HAS SECURITY CONCERNS.
+# ⚠️ COZE IS IN ALPHA.
 USE AT YOUR OWN RISK ⚠️

 ![Coze](web/coze_logo_zami_white_450x273.png)
 # Coze js